8 out of 10 small to medium businesses use social media marketing in order to drive the growth of their business.

 However, if you’re a business owner, why would you want it to go away?

-If used properly, social media has the power to dramatically change the way you acquire customers.
+If used properly, social media marketing has the power to dramatically change the way you acquire customers.

 But, you can’t be foolhardy in your approach.
 And, you definitely can’t be pushy.